vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 Another unrecommended option: train a ultra-lightweight [DDSP vocoder](https://github.com/yxlllc/pc-ddsp) first by yourself, then configure it according to the relevant [instructions](https://github.com/yxlllc/pc-ddsp/blob/master/DiffSinger.md).

-#### Pitch extractors
+#### Feature extractors or auxiliary models

 RMVPE is the recommended pitch extractor of this repository, which is an NN-based algorithm and requires a pre-trained model.
-For more information about pitch extractors and how to configure them, see [pitch extraction](#pitch-extraction).
+For more information about pitch extractors and how to configure them, see [feature extraction](#pitch-extraction).

+Vocal Remover (VR) is the recommended harmonic-noise separator of this repository, which is an NN-based algorithm and requires a pre-trained model.
+For more information about harmonic-noise separators and how to configure them, see [feature extraction](#harmonic-noise-separation).

 ## Overview: training acoustic models